Field dominance

-PsF Line Numbers
+PsF line numbers

-In Progressive segmented frame (PsF), which is a way of sending a progressively scanned picture over an interlaced system, each alternate field will contain the odd and even lines of the original progressive scan.
+In progressive segmented frame (PsF), which is a way of sending a progressively scanned picture over an interlaced system, each alternate field will contain the odd and even lines of the original progressive scan.
 But once it is being carried as an interlaced picture the lines are numbered in the order they are being sent as with any 'normal' interlaced system.

+Obsolescence

+As of 2026, the dominance of digital compressed progressive scan video has rendered considerations of field dominance obsolete for modern video material.
+However, a substantial amount of archive material still exists in interlaced formats, and the maintenance of field dominance remains important for that material.